This is it! The post you've all been anxiously waiting for! My annual list of amazing and AFFORDABLE wines is finally here.

 US.
 (I’m working on it!)

-2009 Cortes de Cima Red, Portugal $15 – Dark fruits, good integrated tannins, rich and full but velvety.
+Pretty heavy-duty but not overpowering, and a bit unusual.2009 Cortes de Cima Red, Portugal $15 – Dark fruits, good integrated tannins, rich and full but velvety.
 Very nice - this is so huge, it cries out for food!
 This blend of Syrah, Aragonez (Tempranillo), Cabernet Sauvignon, Petit Verdot, Touriga Nacional and Alicante Bouschet is a great value.
 TOP PICK.

 2007 Martínez Lacuesta Crianza DOCa Rioja, Spain $16 - Spicy!
 Smoky, good fruit, meaty with lush ripe cherry.
 Good